Israeli forces kill Palestinian as clashes flare in West Bank

 Last week, a Palestinian rammed his car into pedestrians in central Jerusalem, the second such incident at a light railway station in as many weeks.

-(Additional reporting by Allyn Fisher-Ilan, Maayan Lubell and Noah Browning; Editing by Ralph Boulton and Steve Orlofsky)
+(Additional reporting by Allyn Fisher-Ilan, Maayan Lubell and Noah Browning; Editing by Ralph Boulton)